nicolashodee/atelier-setsuko/README.md

 - ✅ Fully responsive (custom media queries).
 - ✅ 18 PHP pages
 - ✅ Page transition animations.
-- ✅ Account management system, with restricted access to some pages.
+- ✅ Account management system controlled by a plugin, and customized for the client's needs (restricted pages and roles for the clients / employees)
 - ✅ Booking / management system controlled by a plugin, and customized for the client's needs.
 - ✅ Email designs made from scratch with Visual Studio Code.